afbustamante/spring-data-jpa-demo/README.md

 # spring-data-jpa-demo

 Demo project using Spring Data JPA on Spring Boot.
-It is about an authorization system using users and roles stored in database.
+It shows a user management module storing users and roles in an SQL database.

 Here it is the database model of this application: